HITECHCRIME/HC_OVERVIEW/README.md

 - MOTHNODE_ Nightsight (experimental biohacker eye drops that let you temporarily see in the dark - Chlorin e6, a chemical found in some deep water fish) https://newatlas.com/biohackers-night-vision-eyedrops/36797/
 - MOTHNODE_ Lingo Personality (often people who use a variety of languages have different personalities depending on which language they use - very true to me)
 - MOTHNODE_ Weltschmerzen (the feeling of world's pain and its weariness)
+- MOTHNODE_ The Dark Passenger (our dark self)
+- MOTHNODE_ Light and Shadow

 Randomness: